BryceGitHuba/Movie_Picker/README.md

 - Given I am a new or returning user intending to access personalized movie recommendations,
 - When I navigate to the application's login page and enter my credentials,
-- Then I am directed to the homepage where I can begin to specify my movie preferences.
+- Then I am directed to the homepage where I can begin to specify my movie preferences based on genre.

 - Given I am on the homepage ready to find a new movie to watch,
-- When I select my preferred movie genres and specify a year or range of years,
+- When I select my preferred movie genre, musical, comedy, and action,
-- Then the application generates a list of recommended movies that match my selected criteria, offering a personalized viewing suggestion.
+- Then the application generates a recommended movie that matchs my selected criteria, offering a personalized viewing suggestion.

 - Given I have previously explored and selected several movies as my favorites or picks,
-- When I visit the 'My Picks' or 'Favorites' section of the application,
+- When I visit the 'Watchlist' section of the application,
-- Then I am presented with a curated list of the movies I've marked as favorites, allowing me to easily access or modify my selections.
+- Then I am presented with a curated list of the movies I've marked as a favorite, allowing me to easily access or modify my selections.

 ### User Flow Diagram: